Methylidyne radical: Fischer–Tropsch intermediate

 The MnCH intermediate has a tridentate methylidine ligand.
 The methylene ligand (H2C) is then poised couple to CO or to another methylene, thereby growing the C–C chain.

 Amphotericity

 The methylylidyne group can exhibit both Lewis acidic and Lewis basic character.
 Such behavior is only of theoretical interest since it is not possible to produce methylidyne.

 In interstellar space

-In October 2016, astronomers reported that the very basic chemical ingredients of life – the methylidyne radical ⫶CH, the carbon-hydrogen positive ion :CH+, and the carbon ion ⫶C+ – are the result of ultraviolet light from stars, rather than in other ways, such as the result of turbulent events related to supernovas and young stars, as thought earlier.
-These results have given new light to the formation of organic compounds in the early development of life on earth.
+In October 2016, astronomers reported that the methylidyne radical ⫶CH, the carbon-hydrogen positive ion :CH+, and the carbon ion ⫶C+ are the result of ultraviolet light from stars, rather than in other ways, such as the result of turbulent events related to supernovas and young stars, as thought earlier.

 Preparation

 Methylidyne can be prepared from bromoform.